padoauk/FreeTile/doc/FreeTile.md

 slot component.

 ## Example
-Following the sample of DashBoard.vue.
-With the props, size of TileArea is gridWpx*gridColNum and height of gridHpx*gridRowNum.
+Following, DashBoard.vue, is a sample of using FreeTile.
+With the props, size of TileArea is gridWpx times gridColNum and height of gridHpx times gridRowNum.
 The event 'addTile' can be emitted to the TileAreaEventBus.

 ### DashBoard.vue